-Transmission tarification according to Regulation 1228/2003
+Transmission tarification according to Regulation 714/2009

-The Regulation 1228/2003 warrants the Commission to adopt and amend Guidelines on Transmission Tarification.
+The Regulation 714/2009 (former Regulation 1228/2003) warrants the Commission to adopt and amend Guidelines on Transmission Tarification.
 Furthermore, the Regulation requires parallel adoption of ITC and Transmission Tarification Guidelines, but the difficulties with deciding on the appropriate ITC scheme have postponed the process.
 ITC Guidelines and Guidelines on Transmission Tarification have not been adopted so far.
 ERGEG has advised Commission on draft guidelines and also made a proposal for reporting on charging structure and G-values.